framework-one/cfmljure/README.md

 In your **WEB-INF** folder, create a **classes** folder and copy **clj/cfml** and **clj/task** to that **classes** folder.
 Restart your CFML engine.
 Now go hit the cfmljure **index.cfm** file in your browser!

-## Installation without Leiningen

-If you really don't want to mess with Leiningen, you can install Clojure manually.
-However, without Leiningen you're not going to be able to run the tests and build JAR files etc so I strongly recommend the first installation approach above.

-Download the Clojure libraries from here: http://clojure.org/downloads

-Download both Clojure and Clojure Contrib and unzip them.
-Copy **clojure.jar** (from the clojure-1.2.0.zip) and **clojure-contrib-1.2.0.jar** (from the target subfolder of clojure-contrib-1.2.0.zip) to your classpath.
-I put them in **{tomcat}/lib** - and restart your CFML engine.
-You can ignore the rest of those ZIP files.

-Copy the **clj/** folder contents from the cfmljure project to your server's **WEB-INF/classes** folder (or create a symbolic link) and restart your CFML engine.
-Now go hit the cfmljure **index.cfm** file in your browser!

 # Your Clojure Code